 The major advantage of beginning early with a two-phase treatment is to maximize the opportunity to accomplish the ideal healthy, functional, and esthetic result that will remain stable throughout your life.

-The disadvantage of waiting for complete eruption of permanent teeth and having only one phase of treatment for someone with a jaw discrepancy is facing the possibility of a compromised result that may not be stable.
+The disadvantage of waiting on braces for complete eruption of permanent teeth and having only one phase of treatment for someone with a jaw discrepancy is facing the possibility of a compromised result that may not be stable.

 In addition, once your child’s permanent teeth are in place, it can be more difficult to correct problems without invasive procedures like surgery or extracting teeth.

-With early treatment the chances of your child needing surgery or extractions to correct jaw discrepancies is less likely and will help make their jaw stronger and more stable in the future.
+With early treatment, the chances of your child needing surgery or extractions to correct jaw discrepancies is less likely and will help make their jaw stronger and more stable in the future.

 The goal of first phase treatment is to develop the jaw size in order to accommodate all the permanent teeth and to coordinate the upper and lower jaws to each other.